plone/documentation/docs/install/containers/examples/compose/traefik-volto-plone-varnish.md

     environment:
       SITE: Plone
       PROFILES: "plone.app.caching:with-caching-proxy"
-    environment:
       ZEO_ADDRESS: db:8100
       ZEO_SHARED_BLOB_DIR: on  # otherwise the backend will create its own blob storage
     volumes:
-      - data:/data              # the backend and database need access to the same volume
+      - vol-site-data:/data     # the backend and database need access to the same volume
-    ports:
-      - 8080:8080
     depends_on:
       - db
 #   If the Docker container is run with a UID other than the UID which owns the local file system persistent storage,